-The Independent Inquiry into Child Sexual Abuse (IICSA) will investigate whether public bodies and other non-state institutions have taken seriously their duty to protect children from sexual abuse in England and Wales.

-The Janner strand of the enquiry is due to be heard in the window from 3rd to 21st February 2020.
+The Independent Inquiry into Child Sexual Abuse (IICSA) will investigate whether public bodies and other nonstate institutions have taken seriously their duty to protect children from sexual abuse in England and Wales.
+The Janner strand of the enquiry is due to be heard in late 2020.
 The PCC will be required to fund the legal costs of former officers as well as those of the Chief Constable in representing the interests of the Force.
 A reliable estimate of these costs cannot be made at this time and therefore it is highlighted as a contingent liability.
-Once a reliable estimate can be made it is likely that an earmarked reserve will be set up for this purpose.